ctu-mrs/gaussian_splatting_pipeline/README.md

 ### Loading the Gaussian Splat

-1. Add the NanoGS plugin into the _Plugins_ folder within your project and let it compile.
+1. Add the NanoGS plugin ([NanoGS for UE 5.7 fixed for Linux](https://drive.google.com/file/d/1tNLNAxK7WzqxuNhSFHaO_brW1yEVd13w/view?usp=sharing)) into the _Plugins_ folder within your project and let it compile.
 2. Import the `splat.ply` file.
 3. Drag the splat into the scene.
 4. Set **Position** to 0, 0, 0